What’s your Wi-Fi password? Can I cast Netflix to the in-room TV? How are you keeping my data safe? Can I checkout late?

 1. Implement a Live Chatbot To Address Queries Quickly

-Chatbots are a fantastic way to address queries as they occur and can help you convert customers quicker.
+Chatbots are a fantastic way to address customer service queries as they occur and can help you convert customers quicker.

 With so many users now booking from their phones, it’s imperative that the browsing experience is easy and efficient on a cellphone.
-Guests are all too familiar with irritating pop-ups, ugly text, and buggy buttons that do nothing when clicked.
+Guests are all too familiar with irritating pop-ups, ugly text and buggy buttons that do nothing when clicked — and such experiences only damage your reputation.

 False advertising is a great way to ruin the guest experience.
 Beautiful imagery and impressive copy, while a marketing-must, will fall short if it fails to live up to reality.